turingschool/accelerated-mod-0/pairing.md

 ## Driver Navigator

 There are many styles of pairing.
 In Mod 0, we will introduce and focus on the Driver Navigator style.
-In this style of pairing, the person determined to be the <span class="vocab">Driver</span> should screenshare and type all work the pair does.
+In this style of pairing, the person determined to be the <span class="vocab">Driver</span> should screen share and type all work the pair does.
 The <span class="vocab">Navigator</span> is responsible for doing the problem-solving and communicating to the Driver what they should be typing.

 ### Example